 - It can also delete error codes once the fault has been rectified.

-An OBD2 scanner is a mediator between your vehicle and your phone.
+An OBD2 scanner is a mediator between your vehicle systems and your phone.

 Some scanners are designed to work together with their respective app only.
 However, there are also universal apps that work with a wide variety of scanners but they can differ greatly and not offer the same level of reliability and versatility as a complete package.